The Ethics of Performance Enhancing Drugs in Sports

 About the Author(s)

-Sandra McCalla teaches philosophy at Kennesaw State University, Georgia.
+Sandra McCalla holds a PhD in philosophy from the University of the West Indies, Mona Campus.
 She has published several articles in refereed journals, as well as book chapters.
+She lives in Orlando, Florida.

 Bibliographic Details